Trump administration could strike Minnesota in several ways over transgender athlete policy

 The Minnesota Star Tribune

-The answers are unknown in Minnesota this week, just days after the Trump administration put the state’s Department of Education and Minnesota State High School League on a 10-day deadline to change its policy or “risk imminent enforcement action.”
+The administration attempted to pressure Maine to change its policy by pulling funding for schools, and it made similar threats in Massachusetts and California.
+What consequences could await Minnesota are unknown this week, just days after the state’s Department of Education and Minnesota State High School League were put on a 10-day deadline to change its policy or “risk imminent enforcement action.”

 “The uncertainty has really ramped up in the last several months,” Croonquist said.
 At this point, he added, school leaders are just “waiting to see how it sorts out and hoping for the best.”